 The firm changed its name to Ice Miller Donadio and Ryan in 1963.
 This was the same year that a fire in the Fairgrounds Coliseum killed 74 people and injured 350.
 Ice Miller attorneys were concerned that in the "race to the courthouse" to sue the responsible parties, the funds of their insurance clients would quickly deplete and those who filed lawsuits later would receive nothing.
 Ice Miller attorney Stan Lawton received approval to join all parties to the lawsuit and all claimants in a single action.
 This became a landmark in Indiana law, as it established an equitable method of compensating claimants.
 In Harry Ice's book, History of a Hoosier Law Firm, he said, "The case was destined to be much cited, discussed, followed and distinguished in subsequent decisions."

-By providing not only counsel but also professional and legal business advice, Ice Miller creates partnerships that put the needs of the client first - a commitment that has not changed in more than 100 years.
+By providing not only counsel but also professional and legal business advice, Ice Miller builds partnerships that put the needs of the client first - a commitment that has not changed in more than 100 years.